szu-ai/uav-policy-transfer-drl/README.md

 ---

-## 3. Simulation Rendering Screenshots and Videos
+## 3. Simulation Rendering Screenshots and GIF Videos

 This repository includes simulation-rendering media captured from the Isaac Sim / Isaac Lab experiments.
 The screenshots show the UAV inspection scene, route-following behavior, industrial/power-plant rendering, and visual inspection environment.
-The videos provide qualitative evidence of the UAV motion and policy execution during simulation runs.
+The GIF videos provide direct visual previews of the UAV motion and policy execution inside the README.

 ### 3.1 Media Folder Layout

-Place the screenshots and videos in the repository root as follows:
+Place the screenshots and GIF videos in the repository root as follows:

 ```text
 images/